lnquy/www/write/content/blog/country-code-checking-cantor/index.md

 >
 > Because the list of country code is alphabetically sorted, you can try to improve this solution by failing-fast while checking the input against the items in `ccArr`.
 > For example: `IsCountryCodeByArray("ah")`.
 > You only need to check until the `ai` item in the `ccArr`, if you reached `ai`, we can be sure that the `ah` input string is not existed in the `ccArr` array.
+> Try to implement and analyze that solution, how much will it improve over the naive solution and on which case it will be as bad as the naive solution?
 >
-> Question: Try to implement and analyze that solution, how much will it improve over the naive solution and on which case it will be as bad as the naive solution?
+> Also, how about binary search on the sorted country code list?

 ### 3. Generic hashmap solution